ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### Shipping

-With the arrival of the Shipping module, it is now possible to define and manage shipping methods of different types, together with their related costs, on a dedicated back office screen, as well as configure and customize the shipment workflow.
+With the arrival of the Shipping module, it's now possible to define and manage shipping methods of different types, together with their related costs, on a dedicated back office screen, as well as configure and customize the shipment workflow.

 New APIs enable managing shipping methods and payments, while an extension point can be used to expand the default list of shipping method types.